Discordi0/Practice/HBT/Skills Assessment/API Attacks.md

 ![](../../Img/Pasted%20image%2020251023174707.png)

-If we continue to look through the list of supplier searchig for hints, we will encounter something like this.
+If we continue to look through the list of supplier searching for hints, we will encounter something like this.

 ![](../../Img/Pasted%20image%2020251023175033.png)